Rick Mercer and the Indian Act

 There has been a lot of discussion of late on whether or not the Prime Minister of Canada is going to revamp the Indian Act.
 All the discussion reminded me of a clip from the Rick Mercer show earlier this year, following the January Crown - First Nations Gathering.

 In this must-watch, 46-second video, Mercer talks about the Indian Act and the Crown-First Nations meeting.
-As always, Mercer is hilarious and at his sarcastic best in his summation of the Crown-First Nations meeting, especially in regard to the updating of the Indian Act.
+As always, Mercer is hilarious and at his sarcastic best in his summation of the Crown-First Nations meeting, especially regarding the updating of the Indian Act.

 Mercer leads off with Prime Minister Stephen Harper's pledge to enact “incremental change to improve the lives of First Nations Peoples.”
-Mercer goes on to say, “So, First Nations, that lightening fast change that you have gotten used to over the last century, now a thing of the past.”
+Mercer goes on to say, “So, First Nations, that lightning-fast change that you have gotten used to over the last century, now a thing of the past.”

 I found this hilarious because the problem with incremental change is that sweeping change is needed now - how many more generations of our children will grow up struggling under the confines of the current Indian Act?